nadfri/todo-swr/README.md

 # Todo List React + TypeScript + useSWR + Vite

-This project aims to test caching with ```useSWR``` in a Todo List application.
+This project aims to test caching with `useSWR` in a Todo List application.
 It also serves as a playground to test custom drag and drop functionality and others.

+## Libraries

+- **SWR**: Used for managing `cache` in HTTP requests, allowing efficient data fetching, caching, and synchronization in React.
+- **Json-Server**: Simulates a RESTful server quickly using a `db.json` file, acting as a mock backend.
+- **Zod**: A TypeScript schema validation library used to ensure the safety and validity of data handled in the application.
+- **Date-fns**: Provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript dates

 ## Prerequisites